 Want to go see the Minnesota Vikings play?
 It’s going to cost you $100 to park your car.
 I’d recommend taking a cab..

 It’s certainly not a cheap date to head out for an NFL game, but the most popular sport in the United States is going to capitalize on their popularity any way they can.
 With the help of the NFL Gameday Calculator and extensive research courtesy of OnlineGambling.com, the picture is a little bit more clearer on how much it’ll cost you.
 Whether you’re a fan of the Baltimore Ravens, Denver Broncos or Kansas City Chiefs, make sure you add everything up before getting to an AFC or NFC game this NFL season.

 Bust out the throwback jersey, ice up the coolers and head out to the stadium.
 The NFL never sleeps and those seats aren’t going to fill themselves.

 This article was originally published October 19, 2018.
-Figures and values represent research conducting from 2016 to 2020.
+We brought it back during the 2021 season.
+Figures and values represent research conducted from 2016 to 2020.